nguyen2312-dev/lab211_HCM/README.md

 - **V2**:
   - Shorter and cleaner code structure
   - Stronger validation with more precise checks
-  - Uses advanced algorithms and optimization techniques
+  - Uses better algorithms and may be better optimization too
   - Easier to read, maintain, and extend

 > **Recommendation:** Use **V2** if you want cleaner, optimized, and more reliable code.